madeindjs/Crystagiri/README.md

 doc = Crystagiri::HTML.from_url "http://example.com/"
 ```

+> Also you can specify `follow: true` flag if you want to follow redirect URL

-Then you can search all [`XML::Node`](https://crystal-lang.org/api/0.20.1/XML/Node.html)s from the `Crystagiri::HTML` instance.
+Then you can search all [`XML::Node`](https://crystal-lang.org/api/XML/Node.html)s from the `Crystagiri::HTML` instance.
 The tags found will be `Crystagiri::Tag` objects with the `.node` property:

 * CSS query